-A women's inductive Bible study led by Heather Wilson will begin Friday, January 12th and Saturday, January 13th in Room C8.
+A women's inductive Bible study led by Heather Wilson will begin in October and end in the Spring in Room C8.
 Friday's class will start at 9:15 AM and Saturday's class will start at 8:00 AM.
 This inductive Bible study will have two options, running the 2nd and 4th Fridays or the 2nd and 4th Saturdays.
 Workbooks will be $13.
 Please sign-up in the gym on Sunday morning, or in the church office.

 Promise Keepers is a men's Bible study taught by Steve Apsey that meets on Saturdays at 7:30 AM in room C4.

 For more information about our Adult Ministries, please contact Weston Oxley, our Adult Ministries Pastor at